Certificate in Advanced Counselling Studies

 What will I do on the course?

-You will work in a supportive and stimulating group with tutors who subscribe to the British Association of Counselling and Psychotherapy (BACP) Code of Ethics and Practice for Trainers.
+You will work in a supportive and stimulating group with tutors who subscribe to the British Association of Counselling and Psychotherapy (BACP) Ethical Framework.
 Assessment is through coursework, and we use a self, peer and tutor assessment process.

 The 20 credit modules that you will study are: Personal Development, Counselling Theory and Practice, Professional Development, Study Skills, Counselling Contexts and Ethical Issues in Counselling.
 You will develop your counselling skills within a person-centred framework.